 The portfolio of evidence will be internally assessed alongside Task D, with a final holistic judgement determined, and the result submitted to City & Guilds.

-Task B - these tasks relate to legislation, theories and models related to person/child-centred practice and form part of the preparatory aspect of the project.
+Task B - these tasks relate to leading child-centred practice and form part of the preparatory aspect of the project.
 Task B consists of: